-A general rule of thumb – when a pause is needed in a sentence for the meaning to be clear, you probably need a comma.
+When a pause is needed in a sentence for the meaning to be clear, you probably need a comma.
 Many people rely on this rule of thumb entirely.
-However, the rule of thumb method does not always work.
+However, this doesn’t always work.
 This handout shows the rules around comma use.

 A comma is used after introductory words, phrases or clauses.
 Another way to look at it is that commas come before the main subject of a sentence.
 In this way, the comma is a sign to the reader that the main subject is coming.

 Unfortunately, our picnic was rained out.